ellemouton/website/content/drafts/normal-operation-pre-taproot.md

           the incoming HTLCs from their incoming channel and would thus have earned routing fees.
-        - For HTLC `B1`, if Alice was a routing node for this HTLC, she would not have forwarded it on yet and so would not stand to lose money here if she is not able to claim the pre-image path.
+        - For HTLC `B1`, if Alice was a routing node for this HTLC, she would not have forwarded it on yet and so would not stand to lose sats here if she is not able to claim the pre-image path.
 Alice’s `to_remote` output would not be affected by this HTLC.